pengfeng/ask.py/README.md

 > [!NOTE]
 > Our main goal is to illustrate the basic concepts of AI search engines with the raw constructs.
 > Performance or scalability is not in the scope of this program.
+> We are planning to open source a real search-enabled AI toolset with real DB setup, real document
+> pipeline, and real query engine soon.
+Star and watch this repo for updates!

 > [UPDATE]
 >
+> - 2024-11-10: add Chonkie as the default chunker
 > - 2024-10-28: add extract function as a new output mode
 > - 2024-10-25: add hybrid search demo using DuckDB full-text search
 > - 2024-10-22: add GradIO integation